0xbigshaq/redis-afl/README.md

 # redis-afl
-An automated(+beginner friendly) setup for fuzzing Redis w/ AFL++.
+An automated(+beginner friendly) setup for compiling and fuzzing Redis w/ AFL++.

-To read more about my 1st time fuzzing experience, [see this blogpost](fuzzing-redis-url)
+More info about the process can be found here: https://0xbigshaq.github.io/2022/03/10/fuzzing-harder-part1

 # Build
 To build, run: